You are here

 Sunday, April 14, 2013 2:30 pm

 Presenters included Nanette Elster, Rachel Kohl Finegold, and Dr. Elan Simckes.

 This session addressed recent medical developments in assisted reproduction, halakhic and legal discussions about the use and limitations of reproductive technology, and communal and spiritual concerns related to reproduction.
-The session surveys a range of medical, ethical, and legal issues, including those related to collaborative reproductive agreements, fertility preservation, the disposition of cryopreserved embryos, and disclosure issues in egg, sperm, and embryo donation.
-The session also explores Jewish case law for recent and classical approaches to reproduction, such as the status of the Niddah, the production of sperm samples, the identity of sperm or egg donors, and the halakhic status of surrogate mothers.
+The session surveyed a range of medical, ethical, and legal issues, including those related to collaborative reproductive agreements, fertility preservation, the disposition of cryopreserved embryos, and disclosure issues in egg, sperm, and embryo donation.
+The session also explored Jewish case law for recent and classical approaches to reproduction, such as the status of the Niddah, the production of sperm samples, the identity of sperm or egg donors, and the halakhic status of surrogate mothers.

 Participants learned about:

 - challenges faced by Jewish religious couples who struggle with infertility

 - the interplay of reproduction assistance with Jewish legal, spiritual, and communal issues

 - the use of Mikveh in a healing or coping context

 - medical, legal, and halakhic responses to miscarriage

 - Jewish rituals to welcome an adopted baby